aplz/aplz.github.io/_posts/2020-07-13-ngram-synonym-filter.md

 For instance, we can assume that a user searching for *"new york"* will also want to see results for *"big apple"*.
 So let's assume that a *"new york"* and *"big apple"* can be treated as synonyms.

-To demonstrate how the synonym token filter works, let's create a tiny index with just one synonym mapping saying that *"big apple"* is the same as *"new york"* (please refer to the [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-synonym-tokenfilter.html) for a more thorough description).
+To demonstrate how the synonym token filter works, let's create a tiny index with just one synonym mapping saying that *"big apple"* is the same as *"new york"*.

 ```js
 PUT my_index